uka17/schedulator/README.md

 ## Schedule methods
 ### nextOccurrence(scheduleObject)
-Returns object with UTC date and time of nearest next occurrence of `scheduleObject` in ISO format (e.g. 2019-01-01T01:00:00.000Z) and error messages.
+Returns object with UTC date and time of nearest next occurrence of `scheduleObject` in ISO format (e.g. 2019-01-01T01:00:00.000Z) and error messages if value can not be calculated.
 Object contains 2 fields:
-- `result` - date-time of next occurence or `null` in case if it is not possible to calculate next occurrence or `endDateTime` of `scheduleObject` is in the past or event had `oneTime` schedule which already happened.
+- `result` - date-time of next occurence or `null` in case of one of next clauses:
+  * it is not possible to calculate next occurrence
+  * `endDateTime` of `scheduleObject` is in the past
+  * event had `oneTime` schedule which already happened
 - `error` - error message in case if it is not possible to calculate next occurence and `null` in case if calculation was done succesfully

 ```javascript